 As a leader, you have a responsibility to make sure your colleagues know what your vision and objections for the team are.
 Often we’ll say something and find out later that it was misunderstood.

 A good leader has a responsibility to make sure that their team know and understand what they told them and what their priorities are.
 The priorities may change frequently, so you have to give people the authority to come back to you for clarification without fear of being reprimanded.

 Staff are much more likely to listen to you and want to listen to you if they have an input.
 If you stand there dictating what they should do, without giving them the opportunity to share their opinions or ideas, they're going to feel frustrated.
 You should aim to have dialogues with your staff as this can help the project and with team cohesion.

 Communication does not always go smoothly due to a variety of factors, here are a few of them:

 As a leader, great communication is critical not just to provide details about the objectives and vision of what you are trying to accomplish, but also to motivate, inspire and manage relationships to move people in a desired direction.

-When in a leadership position, we often don't realize that the spotlight is always on us.
-Everything we say and do is being scrutinized, for better or for worse.
+When in a leadership position, we often don't realise that the spotlight is always on us.
+Everything we say and do is being scrutinised, for better or for worse.
 Words and actions can become habits and habits contribute to defining our character.
 Leadership is a privilege that must be earned every day.